germs-lab/germs-lab.github.com-bu/about/index.md

 * detection of biomarkers for environmental health (e.g., antibiotics and pathogens)
 * scalability of increasingly large sequencing datasets through the application of advanced computational approaches
 * leveraging high throughput, next-generation metagenomic and metatranscriptomic sequencing to investigate interactions within environmental microbial communities

+We are a part of [Iowa State University](www.iastate.edu) and the [Agricultrual and Biosystems Engineering Department] (http://www.abe.iastate.edu).